Skin-to-Skin Contact for You&Baby

 What is meant by “skin-to-skin”?

+Keep your baby skin-to-skin as much as possible.
 Snuggling gives you and your baby the best start for breastfeeding.
-Eight different research studies have shown that skin-to-skin babies breastfeed better.
-They also keep nursing an average of six weeks longer.
+Eight different research studies have shown that babies who have had the benefit of skin-to-skin breastfeed better.
+They also continue to keep nursing an average of six weeks longer.
 The American Academy of Pediatrics recommends that all breastfeeding babies spend time skin-to-skin right after birth.
 Keeping your baby skin-to-skin in the first few weeks makes it easy to know when to feed your baby, especially if your baby is a little sleepy.

 A smooth transition

 Your chest is the best place for your baby to adjust to life in the outside world.
-Compared with babies who are swaddled or kept in a crib, skin-to-skin babies stay warmer and calmer, cry less, and have better blood sugars.
+Compared with babies who are swaddled or kept in a crib, skin-to-skin babies stay warmer and calmer, cry less, and have healthier blood sugar levels.

 Skin-to-skin beyond the delivery room